 “If a user changes a primary email address in UltiPro, he/she will receive an email to the previous email address communicating that a change occurred and to contact the administrator if the change was not initiated by him/her,” the company said in an Feb.
 10 email to users.
 “If a user changes a secondary email address, he/she will receive an email to the primary email address with that same message.”

 It remains unclear why so many individuals in the healthcare industry have been targeted by tax fraud this year.
 Last week, I published a story showing that hundreds of physicians in numerous states were just discovering that they’d been victimized by tax fraud, although the pattern of fraud in those cases did not match the attacks against healthcare organizations detailed in this story.
 As I noted in that piece, the tax fraud committed against individual physicians this year was far more selective, and did not impact other employees at those healthcare organizations.

 Earlier this month, the University of Pittsburgh Medical Center confirmed that a data breach thought to affect only a few dozen employees actually revealed the personal information of approximately 27,000 employees — including at least 788 who reported experiencing some form of tax fraud or bank accounts that were wiped clean as a result of the breach.
 It is unclear how the breach occurred, and the UPMC has declined a request for an interview.

-Tags: Assisted Living Concepts Inc, fbi, Griffin Family Practice Plan, Griffin Health Services Corp., Jody Kaminsky, Medical Career Center Inc., Monica Lang, Plaintree Inc., Reuters, Senior Lifestyle Corp., SL Bella Terra LLC, Steve Mordecai, Swan Home Health, Ultimate Software, Ultipro, University of Pittsburgh Medical Center
+Tags: Assisted Living Concepts Inc, fbi, Griffin Family Practice Plan, Griffin Health Services Corp., Jody Kaminsky, Medical Career Center Inc., Monica Lang, Plaintree Inc., Reuters, Senior Lifestyle Corp., SL Bella Terra LLC, Steve Mordecai, Swan Home Health, tax refund fraud, tax return fraud, Ultimate Software, Ultipro, University of Pittsburgh Medical Center